2008年12月31日水曜日

 In WHAT God We Trust?

-"The purpose of separation of church and state is to keep forever from these shores the ceaseless strife that has soaked the soil of Europe in blood for centuries." -1803 letter objecting use of gov. land for churches, James Madiso
+"The purpose of separation of church and state is to keep forever from these shores the ceaseless strife that has soaked the soil of Europe in blood for centuries." -1803 letter objecting use of gov. land for churches, James Madison

 I don't like it when people say that the founding fathers were Christian or that America is a Christian nation.
 Many of the founding fathers of America were Deists, not Christians.
 This is why a lot of people get confused.
 When Benjamin Franklin or Jefferson mention God or virtue or value, they tend to automatically think that they were talking about Christianity.
 It was actually a mixed bag, but the majority opinion was to be secularists.
 Thomas Paine and Thomas Jefferson were probably the least religious, bordering on atheism.